anton-k/handle-pattern-servant-app/README.md

 ### Flexibility of record-style interfaces

-I'd like to mention how easy it is to adapt our interfaces.
+I'd like to mention how easy it's to adapt our interfaces.
 As they are expressed as plain functions in the records.
 Let's consider logging example.
 We need to define the logging context dedicated to specific route.
 For example we need to prefix the logs with the name of the route.